NappingPiglet/dicecloud-v2-guide/documentation-for-properties/roll.md

 ## Accessible Values

-### roll\*
+### name

-The string in the roll field, unparsed.
+The name of the roll.

+### variableName\*

+The variable name used to access the roll's results.

-### rollResult\*
+### roll

-The string in the roll field, parsed.
-If dice rolls are included, then all non-dice rolls are parsed and a string is returned instead.
+The string entered into the roll field, unparsed.

+### rollResult

+The parsed result of the roll.
+If dice rolls are part of the calculation, this will return the result of the dice from the most recent time it was rolled.

 {% hint style="warning" %}
-Values marked with a \* can only be accessed using an ancestor reference.
+All values marked with a \* can only be accessed using an ancestor reference.
 {% endhint %}